AleeAlette1/NEOs_Project/README.md

 ## Machine Learning
 ### Pre-Processing of the Dataset:
 For the first segment of our project, we randomly selected a csv file with 28052 rows and 36 columns.
 We initially dropped string columns containing names and IDs for these objects ("full_name and "orbit_ID" columns).
-Then I went ahead and dropped ['equinox', 'PC'] columns
-![image](https://user-images.githubusercontent.com/86033316/148664174-a9fb267e-e49d-4119-b8b2-85a2dba7c3f3.png)
-"epoch.cal column includes epoch of osculation in calendar for each row.
+Then I went ahead and dropped ['equinox', 'PC'] columns "epoch.cal column includes epoch of osculation in calendar for each row.
 In astronomy, an epoch or reference epoch is a moment in time used as a reference point for some time-varying astronomical quantity.
 I decided to drop this column momentarily since it has no impact on our analysis.
 We then proceeded with eliminating the columns that had null values more than 50 percent of the total number of rows and then replaced the other null values with zero.
-'pha' (Ptentially Hazardous Asteroids) column had string values of yes and no. Yes indicates a hazardous object.
+The Potentially Hazardous Asteroids (PHA) column had string values of yes and no, which indicates whether it is a hazardous object.

+![image](https://user-images.githubusercontent.com/86033316/148664174-a9fb267e-e49d-4119-b8b2-85a2dba7c3f3.png)

 ### Performing Resampling Supervised Machine Learning
 For this segment of the project, we used Random-Over-Sampler and SMOTE python libraries for pur machine learning classification models.
 The target variable is column "PHA" which stands for Potentially Hazardous Asteroids.
 A value check on our target variable showed   25,839 0s and 2,213 1s which indicates the imbalance between the number of hazardous vs non-hazardous objects.
 ![image](https://user-images.githubusercontent.com/86033316/148664425-07ec7424-5fa6-41a0-a5dd-f9bef9297cfb.png)

-below is the list of feature variables "X" for our model
+Below is the list of feature variables "X" for our model

 ![image](https://user-images.githubusercontent.com/86033316/148664555-0c185cc1-70a9-41dc-a5b5-80644fe062b5.png)